liyufan1994/CS205ParallelCipher/README.md

 ##### Scaling Against OpenMP Scheduling Type (static, dynamic, guided)

-In this section, we test algorithm performance with a fixed OpenMP Num = 1 and a fixed MPI num = 8, but test on different OpenMP Scheduling Type (static, dynamic, guided).
+In this section, we test algorithm performance with a fixed OpenMP Num = 1 and a fixed MPI num = 8, but test on different OpenMP scheduling types (static, dynamic, guided).

 | OpenMP Scheduling Type | Accuracy | Execution time (s) | Overhead (s) |